commonbaseapp/zodex/README.md

 # Zodex

 Type-safe (de)serialization library for [zod](https://zod.dev/).
-It both serializes and simplifies types, in the following ways:
+It both serializes and simplifies types into a JSON format, in the following ways:

 - optional, nullable and default types are inlined into any given types itself